kidzik/kidzinski.com/content/project/video-analysis.md

 +++
 # Date this page was created.
-date = "2016-04-27"
+date = "2017-10-01"

 # Project title.
-title = "DeepArt - Neural style platform"
+title = "Deep learning in gait analysis"

 # Project summary to display on homepage.
-summary = "Computational methods for transfering a painting style to any photo"
+summary = "Modern computer vision in biomechanics"

 # Optional image to display on homepage (relative to `static/img/` folder).
-image_preview = "mini-headers/deepart.jpg"
+image_preview = "mini-headers/dl-biomechanics.jpg"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`